19 Oct Volunteering – ‘Traveling to DRC’

 I recall sleeping poorly that night.
-My nerves were acting up and I put pressure onto myself to do the job that I came to do, well.
+My nerves were acting up as I put pressure on myself to do the job I came to do well.
 It was late when I stepped out of my room to make a few phone calls to family and friends.
 Through the dark, I noticed a red glow not far in the distance.
 It was the reflection of Mt Nyiragongo’s lava lake onto the clouds above.
 Summiting the volcano was on the agenda for the following day.

 “Where am I?
 Is this real?
 Can I do what they expect me to do?
 Will I do it well?”

 We had an early start in the morning, and I was committed to being timely, ready for the team’s schedule.
 After a rushed meal and slamming as much instant Nescafe coffee down as I could, we hopped into the cab and rode no more than a couple of miles to the border.
 Soon we stood in line in the immigration office and waited patiently for someone to approve our entry.

 Sonya looked a little nervous.
 I figured we had already made it through, but I didn’t realize that our entry into the country, even with all I’s dotted and T’s crossed, could still be complex.
 But we soon got the green light and ran over to the Virunga tourism office inside the customs building to sign our forms and go on our way.